testingaccountforvigi/testingaccountforvigi/README.md

   }

   current_quest: "Mastering Engineering",
-  motto: "Think like a philosopher.
-Build like an engineer."
+  motto: "Think like a Philosopher.
+Build like an Engineer."
 }
 ```